Culturally and Linguistically Appropriate Services (CLAS)

 Planning Before You Communicate Tool

 - Planning Before You Communicate is a tool from the Public Health Foundation.
-This tool helps to tailor messaging to ensure that we are delivering the right messages, in the right place, at the right time, to the intended audiences.
+This tool helps tailor messaging to ensure that we deliver the right messages in the right place, at the right time, to the intended audiences.

 - GCPH utilizes Propio Language Services for translation and interpretation services.